 An H-1B employee can work only in the position that was described in the H-1B petition.
-Before an H-1B employee’s terms of employment are changed, including a change in the job title, promotion, or transfer of department, the International Services office must be informed, in order to ensure compliance with H-1B regulations.
+Before an H-1B employee’s terms of employment are changed, including a change in the job title, promotion, or change of department, the International Services office must be informed, in order to ensure compliance with H-1B regulations.
 The International Services office must also be notified when employment is terminated early.

 The employer is liable for the cost of return transportation to the H1-B worker's home country or last permanent residence abroad if the employer terminates their position before the end of the period specified on the H-1B visa.
-It is therefore important that hiring departments apply for H- 1B status for only the time period for which funding is guaranteed.

 An H-1B worker may study or attend classes.
 However, studying must be incidental to their employment, and not their primary purpose in remaining in the United States.